 Have you used any of the tips above to draw an interior space?
 Do you have your own tips?
 If so, I would love to see – tag @urbansketchingworld on Instagram and let me know!

 Would you like to get more information, inspiration and advice like this straight to your inbox?
-Say twice a month?
+Say once a week?
 Well, look no further!
-Pop your email in the box below and your wish is my command 🙂
+Join my newsletter here and your wish is my command, you’ll even get a free lesson! 🙂